Want to grow weed indoors?

 There are several common growing mediums to consider.
 They each have both benefits and drawbacks, so you’ll have to weigh out the options for yourself, and choose what is most important to you in your marijuana growing journey.

-Growing in soil
+Growing in soil (dirt farming)

-There are a couple different ways you can grow without soil.
+There are a couple of different ways you can grow without soil.
 First, is a nutritional soil substitute, such as Coco Coir or Vermiculite, sometimes with Perlite added to it for better drainage.
 These can get a yield faster than traditional soil, but you won’t get the distinction of flavor from your yield.

 Hydroponics is an innovative method of soilless cultivation.
 While your marijuana may grow faster, yielding more buds, with greater potency with this method, it takes more electricity to run the water, and it definitely requires more space.
 MaryJane has written a couple of in depth articles about hydroponics and its various variants, like aeroponics.
 But if you want to jump right in, here is another starter kit.

 LED Grow Lights vs. HID

-Many Growers prefer the ease of an all-in-one growing station or tent that provides ideal temperature control, reflective surfaces and proper drainage.
+Many Growers prefer the ease of an all-in-one growing station or tent that provides ideal temperature control, reflective surfaces, and proper drainage.
 But if you are growing a large amount, this probably won’t work for you.

 A few key things to remember when setting up your grow space: